Inpatient Massage Therapy

 As a leader in pediatric massage therapy, Nationwide Children’s is one of the only children’s hospitals to staff a department of full-time, licensed massage therapists.

-At Nationwide Children’s, massage therapy is integrated into the patient’s overall plan of care.
-Because we know that massage helps patients find comfort and get better faster.
+At Nationwide Children’s, inpatient massage therapy is integrated into the patient’s overall plan of care, because it helps patients find comfort and get better faster.

-Massage therapy is a form of therapy that uses the gentle application of systematic touch, focusing on specific areas of the body, or the whole body, for the purpose of promoting healing and relaxation.
-Massage therapy reduces stress, relieves tension and pain and increases the circulation throughout the body.
-Patients may benefit from feelings of safety, comfort, well-being, enhanced self-esteem, and reduced anxiety and depression.
+Massage therapy uses the gentle application of systematic touch, focusing on specific areas of the body, or the whole body, to promote healing and relaxation.
+Massage therapy reduces stress and relieves tension and pain.
+It is believed to increase .
+Patients may even experience feelings of safety, comfort, well-being, enhanced self-esteem, and reduced anxiety and depression.

 Services We Offer

-The massage therapy team attempts to involve every patient and family to identify functional treatment goals, which allows for the establishment of an individualized plan of care.
+The massage therapy team works with every patient and family to identify functional treatment goals and establish individualized plans of care.

-Our massage therapy team has extensive training in hospital-based massage therapy including specializations and certifications, including:
+Our team has extensive training in hospital-based massage therapy (MT).
+Our team offers several specializations and certifications, including:

 Who We Serve